 INDIAN HEAD, Maryland —

-Naval Surface Warfare Center Indian Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD) officially announced the signing of a Title 20 sec 2474 Public-Private Partnership with Grey Ops, on Oct.
+Naval Surface Warfare Center Indian Head Explosive Ordnance Disposal Technology Division (NSWC IHEODTD) officially announced the signing of a Title 10, United States Code, section 2474, Public-Private Partnership with Grey Ops, on Oct.
 2.

 “This partnership will provide the first responder community access to this unique technology, and reduce the hazards faced by EOD personnel during explosive neutralization and removal activities,” said CAPT Scott Kraft, NSWC IHEODTD Commanding Officer.